Pride in London: History

 In 1998, the Pride Trust became insolvent and no event was organised that year, it was believed by some that the decision to make it a ticket only event played a role in the 1998 event not happening.

 For the next few years, another commercial organisation ran what it called 'London Mardi Gras' before it failed to pay its bill for the use of Hyde Park and was unable to run any more events without clearing that debt.

 'Pride London' was formed in 2004, since then a political rally in Trafalgar Square has been held straight after the parade, and more recently Pride London has organised several other events in the centre of London on Pride Day including the Big Gay Out music festival in Finsbury Park in 2004, and in 2006 'Drag Idol' in Leicester Square, a women's stage in Soho and a party in Soho Square.

 In 2004, it was awarded registered charity status.

 The 2012 event was WorldPride, though this was to be the last event organised by Pride London.

 In late 2012, a group of individuals from within the LGBTQ community formed London LGBT+ Community Pride, a registered community interest company, and the company organised the Pride in London festival and parade in 2013.
 The organisation has been awarded a contract to organise Pride in London for five years by the Greater London Authority, together with funding of £500,000 over five years.

 The first International Asexual Conference was held at the 2012 World Pride in London.

-Recent Events
+Recent events

+2025 - Volunqueer

+This year’s theme recognised and reframed queer volunteering as an empowering cultural force and we couldn’t agree more.
+From the parade to Trafalgar Square, Soho Square's trans and non binary stage, Leicester Square's LGBTQI+ Women’s Stage and the Family Area, every part of this event is shaped by people who give their time, insight and love to make Pride happen.

+2024 - We Are Everywhere

+The 2024 edition celebrated the unyielding spirit and enduring impact of LGBTQIA+ Londoners, by taking inspiration from their everyday acts of defiance, resilience and pride.

+2023 - Never March Alone

+Held on Saturday 1 July, the event focused on championing trans and non-binary allyship.

-2022 - #AllOurPride
+2022 – #AllOurPride

 After two years of cancelled events due to COVID-19 restrictions, The 2022 parade occurred on 2 July 2022.
 2022 marked the 50th anniversary of the inaugural Pride march within London organised by the Gay Liberation Front in 1972.
 The 2022 parade was led by members of the GLF who had attended the 1972 parade.